Overview

 Generated Video is Black / Corrupt ▼

-h264-mp4(which we set in JSON). - Unreal requires Electra Player or WmfMedia plugins to be enabled to play H.264 inside the editor.
+SaveVideonode outputsh264-mp4(default in the built-in templates). - Unreal requires Electra Player or WmfMedia plugins to be enabled to play H.264 inside the editor.
 Check Plugins > Built-in > Media Players.

 GregOrigin